wp-plugins/github-embed/readme.txt

 Tags: github, embed, oembed
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2

 == Description ==

 Plugin that allows you to embed details from github just by pasting in the URL as you would any other embed source.
 Currently supports:

-* GitHub repositories
+* Repositories
-* GitHub user profiles
+* User profiles
+* Project milestone summaries
+* Project contributors

 Coming soon: